How much does it cost?

 What is a valuation?

 You may need a valuation to insure your jewellery against loss or theft, or to help calculate the Inheritance Tax payable on a deceased person’s estate; it may be needed to help agree settlement in divorce proceedings, or to negotiate the security against a loan.
-Whatever your need, a valuation from a regulated valuer – i.e. a Member or Fellow of the Institute of Registered Valuers – is arguably the only valuation worth the paper it is written on.
+Whatever your need, a valuation from a regulated valuer – i.e. one with professional qualifications – is arguably the only valuation worth the paper it is written on.

 “For standard home insurances Direct Line stated in 2013 that 6.8 million British households were believed to be underinsured, with a total of £200 billion of contents and valuables at risk”

 Julian Cousins has worked in the jewellery and silver industry for over 25 years and is a third-generation jeweller.
 He has a degree in Fine Art and Antique Valuation from Southampton Solent University, has completed the National Association of Goldsmiths’ Gemmological Diploma, their Certificate of Appraisal Theory and the Gemmological Association of Great Britain’s Gemmology and Diamond Diplomas.
-He is a Fellow, and Committee Member of the Institute of Registered Valuers, a founder member and Treasurer of the Academy of Valuers.
+He is former Vice Chair of the Institute of Registered Valuers and a founder member and Treasurer of the Academy of Valuers.
 He is also Chairman of The Jewellery Valuers Association , the only independent governing body in the UK exclusively for jewellery valuers.

 How does it work?

 By far the easiest option is for me to visit you in your home.
 That way you don’t need to take your jewellery anywhere, or leave it with anyone, it can all be done in the comfort and security of your own home.